JosephAyo/anagrammy-backend/README.md

 # CONNECT ME

-This is the backend application (REST API) for wedding story.
+This is the backend application for anagrammy

 ## Steps